javieralaminos/weatherApp/CONTRIBUTING.md

 To get started with contributing, please follow these steps:

 1. Clone the repository on GitHub.
-2. Install the necessary dependencies by running `npx projen`.
+2. Install project dependecies `yarn install`
+3. Setup project `yarn projen`.

 ## Local deployment